lucasjoliveau/doc/fr/developer/howtos/translations.md

 ## Explicit exports

-When it comes to more « imperative » situations in Python code or Javascript code, Odoo cannot automatically export translatable terms so they must be marked explicitly for export.
+When it comes to more « imperative » situations in Python code or Javascript code, Konvergo ERP cannot automatically export translatable terms so they must be marked explicitly for export.
 This is done by wrapping a literal string in a function call.